alanng10/Secane/Docue/Auto/a.md

 # Auto

-Secane has Auto.
+Secane has Secane Auto.

-Auto is define as Auto that is extern to Secane.
+Secane Auto is define as Auto that is extern to Secane.

-Auto network with Secane by USB port.
+Secane Auto network with Secane by USB port.

 Secane USB port is USB-A.